 3. Scheduling in rest days gives your body the time it needs to recover and improve.

 4. Music can inadvertently get you moving faster during those tough workouts.

 Additionally, music is a good form of distraction.
 The right music varies person to person, but tempo and rhythm response tend to be the key factors for staying motivated.

 Research dates back to 1911, when cyclists were found to pedal faster while a band was playing music.

-5) Optimal fitness requires a balanced exercise routine that incorporates aerobic, strength training and flexibility exercises.
+5. Optimal fitness requires a balanced exercise routine that incorporates aerobic, strength training and flexibility exercises.

-The associated benefits of these three types of exercise provide varying benefits for health and longevity.
 By increasing your heart rate through aerobic exercises you oxygenate the body to improve heart and brain health.

 Strength training builds muscle mass, which in turn burns fat.
 Additionally, it’s been proven to promote cognitive function.